-The other, as I have shared with you in recent years, is our commitment to take care of our customers, our communities and our employees - or, as we refer to it, the Travelers Promise.
-We view the Travelers Promise as inextricably linked with our mission to create long-term shareholder value.
+The Travelers Promise is rooted in the same long-term thinking that motivates everything we do, and it drives a virtuous cycle in our mission to create long-term shareholder value.
 Only by faithfully keeping the Travelers Promise will we earn the support of key stakeholders essential to creating shareholder value.
 And only by successfully creating shareholder value will we earn the resources we need to keep the Travelers Promise.
+I invite you to read about the ways in which we are fulfilling the Travelers Promise on our comprehensive sustainability site: sustainability.travelers.com.